rarques/CRM_JointProject/README.md

 Give execution permission to the file [django_testing_script.sh] and execute it.
 It will automatically apply the necessary migrations on the database and run the tests.

-### Break down into end to end tests

-Tests not implemented yet.

 ## Deployment

 Deployment in heroku